satyamlal/Talky/README.md

 ## Features

-- 🔒 **Stay Anonymous** – No accounts, no tracking, no personal data.
+- **Stay Anonymous** – No accounts, no tracking, no personal data.
-- 💬 **Room-Based Chat** – Create or join rooms instantly.
+- **Room-Based Chat** – Create or join rooms instantly.
-- 🌍 **Global Conversations** – Meet people from anywhere in the world.
+- **Global Conversations** – Meet people from anywhere in the world.
-- ⏱ **Live Voting** – Run quick polls for 1–2 minutes to engage your audience. (under development)
+- **Live Voting** – Run quick polls for 1–2 minutes to engage your audience.
-- ⚡ **Real-Time Messaging** – Powered by WebSockets for instant responses.
+- **Real-Time Messaging** – Powered by WebSockets for instant responses.

 ## Tech Stack